 before you make any money from it, you could probably intern or volunteer for other stylists. if you do a good job, maybe they could recommend you for other work, or even just hire you as an assistant. there’s a lot of different types of jobs you could work that would give you some similar experience—i.e. helping photographers for various photoshoots, helping makeup artists, offering services as a personal shopper, etc. just give people a chance to see that you are on top of current trends, have impeccable taste, etc.

 I agree with TightsAndTea, it’s all about networking, experience, and you should have a strong understanding of all kinds of styles and tastes.
 One of my suggestions is don’t waste your money on going to a fashion institute.
 They are waaaay overpriced and with a job like styling, you may just end up with useless “credits” and tons of dept. It’s important to remember that schools like that are for profit.
 If you are looking at becoming a designer, then yes, go to school for it!
 But you don’t need schooling to be a stylist!
 It just takes a lot of work!
-Blogging is a great way to start!posted over 1 year ago
+Blogging is a great way to start!posted almost 2 years ago